 After more than 40 years at Boston University, the German Saturday School moved to the Diamond Middle School (DMS) in Lexington, MA in September 2012.
 The DMS now provides a place to teach all children in all grades under one roof.

 Our school is an active member in the Association of American Teachers of German (AATG), the German Language School Conference (GLSC) and the Massachusetts Foreign Language Association (MaFLA).
 We enjoy the support of the Zentralstelle für Auslandsschulwesen (ZfA), the German Consulate, the German International School Boston, the Goethe Institute in Boston, as well as Boston University.
 Since 2009 our school is part of the international PASCH network of German Schools Abroad.
+We are also a member of the Weltverband Deutscher Auslandsschulen.

 The German Saturday School Boston does not discriminate by race, color, religion, sex, age, country or ethnic origin.
 To view our school’s rules and regulations, please refer to our 2017-2018 Student and Parent Handbook.
 See also our Unlawful Harrassment Policy page.